R0bert196/pssHomework/README.md

 ---
 The solution approach uses two libraries:

-The first one, DOM Parser, a built-in library, responsible for creating objects from the orders xml, parsing the xml as an object graph (a tree like structure) in memory – so called “Document Object Model (DOM)“.
+The first one, **DOM Parser**, a built-in library, responsible for creating objects from the orders xml, parsing the xml as an object graph (a tree like structure) in memory – so called “Document Object Model (DOM)“.

-The second one, JAXB, responsible for marshalling (writing) the created objects into xml files.
+The second one, **JAXB**, responsible for marshalling (writing) the created objects into xml files.
 It supports a binding framework that maps XML elements and attributes to Java fields and properties using Java annotations.

+### Used libraries

+- Lombok
+- Junit
+- JAXB
+- DOM Parser (buit-in)

 ### How to use